Gitorious-backup/gitorious-wiki/Installation.markdown

 [DISCONTINUED - TODO: should we remove this reference?]
 If you want a automated installation script for gitorious in ubuntu you can try [this one](http://github.com/marcelomurad/rails-env-install) written by [Marcelo Murad](http://marcelomurad.com).

 For a Chef based automated install for Debian Squeeze or recent Ubuntu you can try [these instructions](https://github.com/rosenfeld/gitorious-cookbooks).
+There is [another one](https://github.com/fnichol/chef-gitorious) using RVM for installing Ruby and some (a little bit) outdated [instructions](http://rosenfeld.heroku.com/en/articles/2011-03-06-installing-gitorious-has-never-been-so-easy) on how to set-up it using Chef-solo.

 ## See Also